GoogleCloudPlatform/cloud-data-quality/README.md

         group by $column_names
         having count(*) > 1
 ```
 We will add more default rule types over time.
-For the time being, you can create arbitrarily complex SQL rules with `CUSTOM_SQL_EXPR` and `CUSTOM_SQL_STATEMENT`.
-Only `CUSTOM_SQL_STATEMENT` supports parametrization.
+For the time being, most data quality rule can be defined with SQL using either `CUSTOM_SQL_EXPR` or `CUSTOM_SQL_STATEMENT`. `CUSTOM_SQL_EXPR` will flag any row that `custom_sql_expr` evaluated to False as a failure. `CUSTOM_SQL_STATEMENT` will flag any value returned by the whole statement as failures.

+`CloudDQ` will substitute the string `$column` with the YAML config value provided in `column_id`. `CUSTOM_SQL_STATEMENT` additionally supports custom parameterized variables in `custom_sql_arguments` that can be defined separately in each `rule_binding`.

+The table `data` contains rows returned once all `row_filters` and incremental validation logic have been applied.
+We recommend simply selecting from `data` in `CUSTOM_SQL_STATEMENT` instead of trying to apply your own templating logic to define the target table for validation.

 **Filters**: Defines how each rule binding can be filtered
 ```yaml